Self-separated and self-connected models for mediator and outcome missingness in mediation analysis

 \subsubsection{Identification theory in general}

 With regards to theory beyond the mediation context, our main contributions are in synthesizing and extending shadow variable theory.
 First, we present a simple version of shadow variable theory that ties together existing results, and accommodates missingness in the shadow variable under some conditions.
 It uses a connection between two odds of missingness -- one conditional on the variable itself and one conditional on the shadow variable -- which works well with certain odds-tilting techniques that we introduce.
-Second, we extend shadow variable theory to address the case with self-connected missingness in two \textit{main} variables and an \textit{external} shadow variable, finding three models that allow self-masking.
-These models applies generally to situations where the joint distribution of two variables is of interest, and can be adapted to accommodate more than two variables.
+Second, we extend shadow variable theory to address the case with self-connected missingness in two \textit{main} variables and an \textit{external} shadow variable, finding three models that recover identification.
+These models apply generally to situations where the joint distribution of two variables is of interest, and can be adapted for more than two variables.